AmineELo/Facebook-coding-challenge/README.md

 #### Description

-This is an android application that uses Facebook's graph API to grant access to albums and photos in order to list them to the user. this app architecture follows the model-view-model patterns.
+This is an android application that uses Facebook's graph API to grant access to albums and photos in order to list them to the user.

+this app architecture follows the model-view-presenter patterns.

 #### Technologies used